Massine/Electric_motor_temperature/README.md

 The detailed explanations could be found in the report: https://github.com/Massine/Electric_motor_temperature/blob/master/04_Reports/project_report.pdf

 ## Important instructions
-**the code was run on google colab with drive google mounted.
+**The code was run on google colab with google drive mounted.
 Before running the code, some adjustments should be done**
 - If it is run locally
     - The cell bellow should be deleted before running the notebook
     ```python